Applications for geographical indications for non-EU products in 2025

 What is changing and why?

-So far in 2025, the following applications have been made for registration as Protected Designations of Origin (PDOs) and Protected Geographical Indications (PGIs) in the geographical indications register of the European Union (EU) (eAmbrosia), and are being assessed (see Approved geographical indications for non-EU products in 2025).
+So far in 2025, the following applications for registration as PDOs and PGIs from non-EU countries have been received and are being assessed.
+(For those already approved, see Approved geographical indications for non-EU products in 2025.)

-- “Isparta Gülyağı”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta in Türkiye (C/2025/1382)
+- “Isparta GülyaII”, an essential oil obtained from the Isparta rose (Rosa damascena) grown in the province of Isparta in Türkiye (C/2025/1382)

-- “Hatay Kaytaz Böreği”, a pastry filled with a mixture of minced meat, vegetables, spices and seasonings from Hatay province and its districts, Türkiye (C/2025/3672).
+- “Hatay Kaytaz BöreIi”, a pastry filled with a mixture of minced meat, vegetables, spices, and seasonings from Hatay province and its districts, Türkiye (C/2025/3672)

 - “Vaj Ulliri Valmi Elbasan”, olive oil from the Elbasan area, Albania (C/2025/1846).